topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ### 7.5.2 Circuit
 - Motor Driver
-- IN1 pin is connected to pin 8 on the TOPST VCP-G board.
+- IN1 pin is connected to pin 8 on the VCP-G board.
-- IN2 pin is connected to pin 9 on the TOPST VCP-G board.
+- IN2 pin is connected to pin 9 on the VCP-G board.
-- IN3 pin is connected to pin 10 on the TOPST VCP-G board.
+- IN3 pin is connected to pin 10 on the VCP-G board.
-- IN4 pin is connected to pin 11 on the TOPST VCP-G board.
+- IN4 pin is connected to pin 11 on the VCP-G board.
-- (+) pin is connected to 5V on the TOPST VCP-G board.
+- (+) pin is connected to 5V on the VCP-G board.
-- (-) pin is connected to GND on the TOPST VCP-G board.
+- (-) pin is connected to GND on the VCP-G board.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Software/Step%20Motor%20with%20Motor%20Driver%20Circuit%20Schematic.png"></p>
 <p align="center"><strong>Figure 7.6 Step Motor with Motor Driver Circuit Schematic</strong></p>